fajriinurf/DTS-FGA/README.md

 # Final Project for Digital Talent Scholarship (DTS)

-By Fajri Nurfauzan this clone from Github Fajrinurf the account is flaged,
+By Fajri Nurfauzan this clone from Github fajrinurf the account is flaged,

 ## Project Overview
 This project was developed as part of my final assignment for the Digital Talent Scholarship (DTS) program.
 The main objective of this project is to create a desktop application using Python's Tkinter library.